WICG/compression-dictionary-transport/README.md

 For dictionaries and resources that are same-origin as the document, no additional requirements exist as both are CORS-readable from the document context.
 For navigation requests, their resource is by definition same-origin as the document their response will eventually commit.
 As a result, the dictionaries that apply to their path are similarly same-origin.

-For dictionaries and resources served from a different origin than the document, they must be CORS-readable from the document origin. i.e. `Access-Control-Allow: <document origin or *>`.
+For dictionaries and resources served from a different origin than the document, they must be CORS-readable from the document origin. i.e. `Access-Control-Allow-Origin: <document origin or *>`.

+When sending a CORS request with an available dictionary, a browser should only include the `sec-bikeshed-available-dictionary:` header if it is also sending the `sec-fetch-mode:` header so a CORS-readable decision can be made on the server before responding.

+In order to prevent sending dictionary-compressed responses that the client will not be able to process, when a server receives a request with `sec-fetch-mode: cors` as well as a `sec-bikeshed-available-dictionary:` dictionary, it should only use the dictionary if the response includes a `Access-Control-Allow-Origin:` response header that includes the origin of the page the request was made from.
+Either by virtue of `Access-Control-Allow-Origin: *` covering all origins or if `Access-Control-Allow-Origin:` includes the origin in the `origin:` or `referer:` request header.
+If there is no `origin:` or `referer:` request header and `Access-Control-Allow-Origin:` is not `*` then the dictionary should not be used.

 To discourage encoding user-specific private information into the dictionaries, any out-of-band dictionaries fetched using a `<link>` will be uncredentialed fetches.